Bayselonarrend/OpenIntegrations/README_ENG.md

 <br>

-- To start working with CLI (command line application): [Download from releases](https://github.com/Bayselonarrend/OpenIntegrations/releases/latest) the Windows installer or one of the Linux package variants, depending on your operating system
+- To start working with CLI (command line application): [Download](https://en.openintegrations.dev/download/) the Windows installer or one of the Linux package variants, depending on your operating system

 Regardless of the installation method, OInt CLI is launched with the `oint` command from the command line (when installing via Windows Installer, a system reboot may be required).